RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/3_Commands-and-Features.md

 As seen before, for basic help type `help`.
 Or for help on a set of sub commands type the command followed by `help`.
 For example `hf mf help`.
 Many commands uses the `-h` / `--help` parameter to show a help text.

+The Proxmark3 client now also supports tab-autocomplete in both commands and filenames.
+Like for instance `hf mf a<tab>`  will give you a list of three availble commands.
+This feature is quite powerful and similar to your normal shell experiences.

 ## New Features in RDV4
 ^[Top](#top)